Key law career questions

 What skills and strengths do you need to be a good lawyer?

 A number of core skills are needed to be a good lawyer - many of them you can hone during your academic studies and by doing work experience.
-The core strengths sought by legal recruiters are intellectual ability, motivation, resilience, accuracy/attention to detail, teamwork, leadership, commercial awareness and communication skills.
+The core strengths sought by legal recruiters are intellectual ability; motivation; resilience; accuracy/attention to detail; teamwork; leadership; commercial awareness (see below); and communication skills.
 If you have the majority of these, law could be a good option for you!

 What is commercial awareness?

 Law firms often stress that their lawyers need to be ‘commercially aware’.
 This phrase can cause confusion, as it means different things to different people.
 However, in essence, it means that commercial lawyers deal with more than just the law.
-They must understand the client’s business and the environment in which it operates.
-Commercial awareness does not the mean the same thing to a student as it will to an experienced businessperson.
-Nobody expects you to be a veteran of the boardroom or the shop floor; what firms are looking for is a combination of basic knowledge, interest and enthusiasm for commercial matters, and, most importantly, the ability and willingness to ‘think business’.
+They must understand the client’s business and the market/ environment in which it operates, and be proactive in spotting and suggesting ways to avoid potential problems that the client might face.
+Commercial awareness does not mean the same thing to a student as it will to an experienced businessperson.
+Nobody expects you to be a veteran of the boardroom; what firms are looking for is a combination of basic knowledge, interest and enthusiasm for commercial matters, and, most importantly, the ability and willingness to ‘think business’.

 How important are grades at A level and uni?